MicrosoftDocs/customer-insights/ci-docs/audience-insights/semantic-mappings.md

 - **Edit**: Opens the semantic mapping setup on the review step.
 You can change any or all of the current configuration from this step.
 After changing the configuration, select **Save** and then select **Run** to process the changes.

-- **Refresh**: Regenerates the selected semantic mapping using the most up-to-date data from the respective entities utilized in the semantic mapping configuration.
+- **Refresh**: Refreshes the selected semantic mapping with the most up-to-date data from the respective entities used in the semantic mapping configuration.
+Refreshing any given **Semantic mapping** will refresh all **Semantic mappings** of the same type.
-> [!NOTE]
-> Refreshing any given **Semantic mapping** will refresh all **Semantic mappings** of the same semantic type.

 - **Rename**: Opens a dialog where you can enter a different name for the selected semantic mapping.
 Select **Save** to apply your changes.